wds4/DCoSL/bounties/curatedLists/phase1/userExperience.md

 In addition, the viewer should be able to review all attestations relevant to the selected list.
 Attestations are submitted as kind: 39901 events.
 There are two types of attestations:
 - endorse (or reject) an item as "belonging" or not belonging on the list to which it is submitted
-- endorse (or reject) a user as being a trusted (or not) curator of that particular list
+- endorse (or reject) a user as being a trusted (or not trusted) curator of that particular list

 ### seed user selection